dsasmblr/game-hacking/README.md

 [Lighthouse](https://github.com/gaasedelen/lighthouse) | Code coverage plugin for IDA Pro.
 The plugin leverages IDA as a platform to map, explore, and visualize externally collected code coverage data when symbols or source may not be available for a given binary.
 [Kaitai Struct](http://kaitai.io/) | A declarative language used to describe various binary data structures in files or memory (binary file formats, network stream packet formats, etc.).
 Allows for development of custom parsers for binary structures.
 [Frida](http://frida.re/) | Allows you to inject snippets of JavaScript or your own library into native apps on Windows, macOS, GNU/Linux, iOS, Android, and QNX.
 Also provides custom, modifiable tools built on top of the Frida API.
+[radare2](https://github.com/radare/radare2) | A portable reverse engineering framework that acts as a forensics tool, scriptable command line hex editor, binary analyzer, disassembler, debugger, and much more.
+An accompanying open source book on radare2 can be found [here](https://radare.gitbooks.io/radare2book/content/).
+[angr](https://github.com/angr/angr) | A suite of python libraries that let you load a binary and perform a whole host of tasks: Disassembly and intermediate-representation lifting, program instrumentation, symbolic execution, control-flow analysis, data-dependency analysis, value-set analysis (VSA), and more.
+[CeAutoAsm-x64dbg](https://github.com/atom0s/CeAutoAsm-x64dbg) | An x64dbg plugin that allows users to execute Cheat Engine auto assembler scripts within x64dbg.
+[Hacklib](https://bitbucket.org/rafzi/hacklib) | A C++ library for building applications that run as a shared library in another application.
+It provides general purpose functionality like pattern scanning, hooking, and laying out foreign classes.
+Additionally it contains some D3D and OpenGL drawing facilities and a cross-platform, high-performance, 3D-capable, transparent overlay.

 ### General Information